etendosoftware/docs/docs/getting-started/installation.md

         org.gradle.jvmargs=-Xmx2g -XX:MaxPermSize=512m -XX:+HeapDumpOnOutOfMemoryError -Dfile.encod>
         ```

-    4. Expand Etendo Base
+    4. By default, the latest core version available will be expanded but if there is a need to change it, edit the `build.gradle` file changing the `coreVersion = "[<version>,<version>)"`.
+The following code is an example, you must modify your current file

+        ``` groovy
+        plugins {
+            id 'java'
+            id 'war'
+            id 'groovy'
+            id 'maven-publish'
+            id 'com.etendoerp.gradleplugin' version 'latest.release'
+        }

+        etendo {
+            coreVersion = "<version>"
+        }

+        dependencies {
+            /*
+            To use Etendo in JAR format delete the Etendo section and uncomment the following line.
+            Then when executing any gradle command the core will be dynamically downloaded as a dep> Set up the credentials in gradle.properties file

+            implementation('com.etendoerp.platform:etendo-core:<version>')
+             */

+            //Add other dependencies bellow

+        }
         ```
+    5. Expand Etendo Base

+        ```
         ./gradlew expand
         ```
-    5. Modify the `gradle.properties` file with your environment variables, if it is necessary:
+    6. Modify the `gradle.properties` file with your environment variables, if it is necessary:

         ```groovy
         context.name=etendo